Skip to content

 • GPUs for machine learning jobs

-Each net-id is associated with a home folder, where we manage job submission scripts.
-Our lab also has a shared staging folder, for transfer of large files in and out of the CHTC system.
-The CHTC does not use a shared file system, but you can request the storage you need for any given job.
+• File system: Each net-id is associated with a home folder, where we manage job submission scripts.
+We have a shared staging folder for transfer of large files in/out of the CHTC system.
+The directory structure of the CHTC is shown below.

 ├── home/{net-id}/ [quota: 20 GB, submit script dir]